AutoxingTech/axbot_rest_book/docs/reference/websocket.md

 Incremental mapping is used to enhance positioning in an ever-changing environment.
 This topic shows the freshly incremented map.
 It can be turn on in `RobotAdmin`'s display panel.

-The image is grey-scale image.
-But in `RobotAdmin`, the colors are transformed.
-Red pixels are new obstacles and light-blue are new clear space.
+The image in the topic is grey-scale.
+But in `RobotAdmin`, the colors are transformed, with red pixels represent new obstacles and light-blue represent new clear space.

 ![](./incremental_map.png)